 As required by ASC 740 Income Taxes ("ASC 740"), formerly FASB Statement No. 109 Accounting for Income Taxes, management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets.
-Management has concluded, in accordance with the applicable accounting standards, that it is more likely than not that the Company may not realize the benefit of its deferred tax assets.
+Management has concluded, in accordance with the applicable accounting standards, that it is more likely than not that the Company may not realize the benefit of its deferred tax assets due to its history of operating losses.
 Accordingly, the net deferred tax assets have been fully reserved.